openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 $ kubectl edit ds -n kube-system openebs-lvm-node
 ```

-Here we can have a volume group name “lvmvg” created on the nvme disks and want to use this high performing LVM volume group for the applications that need higher IOPS.
+Here, we can have a volume group named “lvmvg” created on the nvme disks and want to use this high performing LVM volume group for the applications that need higher IOPS.
 We can use the above SorageClass to create the PVC and deploy the application using that.

 The Local PV LVM driver will create the Volume in the volume group “lvmvg” present on the node with fewer volumes provisioned among the given node list.
 In the above StorageClass, if there provisioned volumes on node-1 are less, it will create the volume on node-1 only.
 Alternatively, we can use `volumeBindingMode: WaitForFirstConsumer` to let the k8s select the node where the volume should be provisioned.